bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:05:37

 Yes, who says, will disable the TX filtering patch for now until the community reaches a more comprehensive consensus on this topic.
-So basically… So that is
+So basically…

-Speaker 0: 00:05:47
+Speaker 0: 00:05:46

-a confirmation that he was in fact filtering out OFAC transactions in breach of the OFAC list.
+So that is a confirmation that he was in fact filtering out OFAC transactions in breach of the OFAC list.

 Speaker 1: 00:05:54